mat-0/cheltenham-open-data/_pages/flood-warnings.md

 Start acting on your flood plan if you have one and activate any flood protection products you may have.
 This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.

-- Flood warning: River Boyd at Wick
+- Warning no longer in force: River Boyd at Wick
+- The Flood Warning has now been removed.
+However, a Flood Alert remains in force for the wider area, so flooding of roads and low lying land is still possible.
-- Rising river levels are expected to cause flooding this evening.
+Weather conditions are expected to improve and no further flooding is expected.
-Flooding is expected on 14 November 2025 .
-Areas most at risk include downstream of the A420 Bridge at the Paper Factory on Church Road and The Green on Barrow Hill, properties at Wick and downstream of Boyd Bridge.
-Drier conditions are forecast from Saturday and conditions will begin to improve.
-We are closely monitoring the situation and will issue updates as necessary.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Start acting on your flood plan if you have one and avoid walking, cycling or driving through flood water.
-This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Flood warning: Bristol Frome at Chipping Sodbury and Yate, Vayre Close, Manor Way, Celestine Road and Nibley Lane
 - Rising river levels are expected to cause flooding today.